Georges Mager's Courtois D Trumpet

 This Courtois D trumpet was given to Boyde Hood (Los Angeles Philharmonic trumpeter, now retired) for Christmas when he was 13 years old by Llewellyn

 Bromfield of the Dallas Symphony Orchestra, with the story that it had belonged to and was used by Georges Mager in the Boston Symphony Orchestra.
 When Boyde showed this trumpet to Bud Herseth, he said that it does look like the Courtois trumpets that he remembers Mager playing.
 Bromfield acquired it from Joe Alessi Sr. when he was studying with Schlossberg at the Institute of Musical Arts (later renamed Julliard).
 Alessi had gotten it from Mager.
 The story and corroboration are believable, but I'm always curious to know more details.
 This trumpet gave me fewer clues for the date of manufacture than most Courtois instruments.
-Earlier examples, like those played by Arbuckle and Levy, have serial numbers stamped on the underside of the third valve cap and the successive medals indicated on the bell give and easy range of years possible.
+Earlier examples, like the C and Bb trumpets featured on another page, have serial numbers stamped on the underside of the third valve cap and the successive medals indicated on the bell give and easy range of years possible.
 Instruments made later than WWI, have a new series of numbers stamped on the second valve casing.

 This trumpet has none of that evidence, with the bell stamp much simpler than I recall seeing before and no serial number.
 The details such as valve caps, waterkey and pull knobs are like earlier instruments and the construction of the valves, with fixed valve guide and bottom spring, is like the orchestral F and G trumpets made in the 1870s through the 1890s or later.
 All these details led me to guess that it was made just before or soon after WWI.
 Courtois was already listing C trumpets in their 1897 catalog, but these were with a mouthpipe shank for C and crooks for Bb and A like we are accustomed to in early cornets.